The Best Morning Routine for Mental Clarity.

 3. Mindful Movement or Light Exercise.

 Beginning your day with some type of physical activity serves to get your brain and body going.
-It doesn't need to be a rigorous exercise.
-Gentle movement like stretching, yoga, or a quick walk will suffice to stimulate circulation, increase oxygenation of the brain, and release endorphins your body's natural mood elevators.
+It does not need to be a rigorous exercise.
+Gentle movements like stretching, yoga, or a quick walk will suffice to stimulate circulation, increase oxygenation of the brain, and release endorphins to your body natural mood elevators.

 Daily morning movement also encourages the release of dopamine and serotonin neurotransmitters essential for attention, motivation, and emotional control.